-It’s starting to really get chilly in my kitchen.
-Where it would normally be around 77ºF out here it’s now dipped down to 72-74ºF.
+It’s starting to get cold in my kitchen.
+Where it would normally be around 77ºF out here, it’s now dipped down to 72-74ºF.
 You’ll have to keep an eye on your dough and adjust your timetable to suit.
 Things may seem to take a little longer than usual.
-Also, you really want to try to hit a desired dough temperature of 78ºF.
-If it’s cold in your kitchen you should raise your mixing water temperature to compensate.
+Also, you want to try to hit a desired dough temperature of 78ºF.
+If it’s cold in your kitchen, you should raise your mixing water temperature to compensate.

 After the second set of stretch and folds add your crushed fennel seed, drained golden raisins (I drained them in the sifter I use for making high extraction whole wheat) and a little splash of water.
 Mix a bit with your hand to get these ingredients dispersed through your dough.

 Lightly dust your proofing bannetons with white rice flour in preparation for the next step.
-If you don’t have bannetons you can simply use any small bowl around your kitchen.
+If you don’t have bannetons, you can use any small bowl around your kitchen.

 Shape + Proof – 6:05pm

-Shape each resting dough into a batard (or boule if you’d like to keep it round today) and place them into their flour-dusted bannetons.
+Shape each resting dough into a batard or boule or boule and place them into their flour-dusted bannetons.
 Now place these into plastic bags and let rest on the counter for 2 hours at room temperature, which as I mentioned earlier, is a bit cool here around 72-74ºF.
-After this two hour rest on the counter you should have noticed your dough rise just a bit, place your bannetons with wrap into the fridge to proof overnight, we will bake these in the morning.
+After this two hour rest on the counter, you should have noticed your dough rise just a bit, place your bannetons with wrap into the fridge to proof overnight, we will bake these in the morning.

-I’ve been emailed a few times with questions about my refridgerator and what temperature it is during my overnight proof.
-I’ve kept a thermometer in there for a while now and it consistently reads 37ºF (which is recommended by my manufacturer, apparently).
+I’ve been emailed a few times with questions about my refrigerator and what temperature it is during my overnight proof.
+I’ve kept a thermometer in there for a while now, and it consistently reads 39ºF (which is recommended by my manufacturer, apparently).
 I’d like this to be closer to 40ºF for optimal proofing, but it is what it is.

 Score + Bake – around 9:30am